josh146/pyctqw/README.rst

 This is intended to provide a framework to quickly and easily work with quantum walkers, take advantage of high performance computing, and allow easy visualisation.

-For more information on how to use this package, please see the `online documentation <http://pyctqw.readthedocs.org>`_
+For more information on how to use this package, please see the `online documentation <http://pyctqw.readthedocs.org>`_ and the following peer-reviewed article:

+   Josh A. Izaac and Jingbo B. Wang.
+   pyCTQW: a continuous-time quantum walk simulator on distributed memory computers.
+   *Computer Physics Communications*, September 2014. `doi:10.1016/j.cpc.2014.09.011 <http://dx.doi.org/10.1016/j.cpc.2014.09.011>`_

 Features
 ============